-Hopefully you read my recent post on how probiotics can reduce the side effects of a course of antibiotics.
+Hopefully you read my recent post on how probiotics can reduce the side effects of antibiotics.
 Over the past few years, research has shown probiotics to be an invaluable tool for medical practitioners, and awareness among the medical community is steadily growing.

 However this is just one of many scenarios where probiotics can complement, or be used in place of, other medical treatments.
 Although most probiotic research focuses on gut complaints and the immune system, researchers are continually discovering new and surprising applications for probiotic supplements.

 A good example is a recent study that shows how probiotics can be used to control oral thrush.
-Otherwise known as oral Candidosis, oral thrush is most commonly caused by various Candida species and is frequently present in Candida sufferers.
+Otherwise known as oral candidiasis, oral thrush is most commonly caused by one of several Candida species and is frequently present in those suffering from Candida Related Complex.

 A Brazilian study in 2012 examined how probiotics could help elderly patients suffering from oral thrush.
 Researchers worked with 42 otherwise healthy women, who were given a probiotic containing Lactobacillus casei and Bifidobacterium breve.
 The probiotic was administered 3 times a week for 30 days.

 After examining saliva samples from before and after the treatment, the researchers noted a significant drop in the amount of Candida.
 In fact, “There was a reduction in Candida numbers in 57.1% of the elderly, and total elimination of the yeasts in 11.9% of them.”

 The study also looked at how the immune system reacted to Candida, and found that the body’s immunological response was stronger after taking the probiotics.
 Specifically, they noted, “a significant increase in the levels of anti-Candida IgA”, in other words a greater number of anti-Candida antibodies.